industrial-edge/Performance-Analytics/docs/Installation.md

 ![S7 PLC3](graphics/S7_Connector_PLC3.png)

 Also add the same tags from PLC3.
+Tag browsing also works with the S7+ protocol or add the tags manually.

 PLC4 and PLC5 are used as data sources with the S7 protocol: